Career Resources for LGBTQ Students

 Additional Considerations for Transgender Career Seekers

-Is it alright to use my chosen name on a resume or cover letter?
+Is it okay to use my chosen name on a resume or cover letter?

 Resumes and cover letters are not legal documents.
 You are not required to list your legal name on either document.
 Think of using alternative naming options.
 For example: